I became the most subpoenaed person in arguably American history.

 It's not my first love.

-Um frankly, I detest half the people in politics because I think most of them are free freeloaders who've never actually accomplished anything.
+Frankly, I detest half the people in politics because I think most of them are freeloaders who have never actually accomplished anything.

-And um, you know, the person who's never signed the front of a check is writing legislation that's gonna apply to every business and every person in our country.
+And, you know, the person who's never signed the front of a check is writing legislation that's going to apply to every business and every person in our country.

-The per person that doesn't know the first thing about health care is making decisions for the lives of millions of people.
+The person that doesn't know the first thing about healthcare is making decisions for the lives of millions of people.

 It doesn't seem to compute.

-And um and certainly when I have to turn it on, I do.
+And certainly when I have to turn it on, I do.

-I mean, I listen, I introduced my father at the at the RNC, right, in front of hundreds of millions of people.
+I mean, listen, I introduced my father at the RNC, right, in front of hundreds of millions of people.

 You know, it's been the greatest honor of my life to stand on the stage.

-You know that the the business will be in great hands.
+You know that the business will be in great hands.

-Um and in instances like that, I'm happy to turn it off and um go back into the shadows.
+Um, and in instances like that, I'm happy to turn it off and go back into the shadows.

-And I I bet there's people who have told you that uh as well.
+And I bet there's people who have told you that as well.

-But and I'm my my response was, you know, we need people who are consequential, who know what's what, and who probably don't like politics very much.
+But and my response was, you know, we need people who are consequential, who know what's what, and who probably don't like politics very much.

-I'm not asking you to run, but uh the the my question is um, you know, is that something you would consider?
+I'm not asking you to run, but my question is: um, you know, is that something you would consider?

 And I think what I'm learning, I mean, I certainly learned this first time, but we were truly under siege the first time.

-I think the second time is like I'm watching my father make transformational change.
+I think the second time is like, like, I'm watching my father make transformational change.

-Uh I mean, look how look military recruitment under Biden was the worst it's ever been in the history of our nation.
+I mean, look how, look, military recruitment under Biden was the worst it's ever been in the history of our nation.

 There was patriotism again.

-Most of them don't, and they fall prey to you know, kind of you know, Washington, DC mob.
+Most of them don't and they fall prey to, you know, kind of Washington, D.C. mob.

 But listen, I would never rule anything out.

-I what I can tell you is I think it's given us a great voice.
+What I can tell you is, I think it's given us a great voice.

 I mean, this stuff requires real backbone as they try and literally and figuratively kill you in every aspect of your soul and your company and your family and your marriage and everything else.

-And so I think it I think it armored us um in a unique way.
+And so I think it, I think it armored us in a unique way.

-I think I could do it in uh but but the question is do you want to?
+I think I could do it in a, but the question is, do you want to?

-We've definitely seen the worst parts, worse than probably most can ever imagine, hence the whole point of of the book under siege, telling all those stories.
+We've definitely seen the worst parts, worse than probably most can ever imagine, hence the whole point of the book Under Siege, telling all those stories.

 I love red, white, and blue.

-Uh we have to become the we have to stay the dominant superpower of the world.
+We have to become the, we have to stay the dominant superpower of the world.

-And and you better, you better have people like Donald Trump who will set everything aside, set aside his wealth, set aside his fortune, set aside his family, set aside his his company, you know, to to do the unthinkable.
+And you better, you better have people like Donald Trump who will set everything aside, set aside his wealth, set aside his fortune, set aside his family, set aside his company, you know, to do the unthinkable.

 Like, give me another billionaire who would agree to those terms, zero, right?